2019–20 Alcorn State Braves basketball team

 The 2019–20 Alcorn State Braves basketball team represented Alcorn State University in the 2019–20 NCAA Division I men's basketball season.
-The Braves, led by fifth-year head coach Montez Robinson, played their home games at the Davey Whitney Complex in Lorman, Mississippi as members of the Southwestern Athletic Conference.
+The Braves, led by fifth-year head coach Montez Robinson, played their home games at the Davey Whitney Complex in Lorman, Mississippi as members of the Southwestern Athletic Conference (SWAC).
 They finished the season 15–15, 11–7 in SWAC play to finish in a three-way tie for fourth place.
-They lost in the first round of the SWAC tournament to Jackson State.
+The Braves lost in the first round of the SWAC tournament to Jackson State.

 Previous season

 The Braves finished the 2018–19 season 10–21 overall, 6–12 in SWAC play, to finish in a tie for 7th place.
 In the SWAC tournament, they were defeated by Prairie View A&M in the quarterfinals.